risk-first/website/introduction/All-Risk-Management.md

 In the [last section](Development-Process), we observed that all the activities in a simple methodology had a part to play in exposing different risks.
 They worked to manage risk prior to them creating bigger problems in production.

-Here, we'll look at one of the tools in the Project Manager's toolbox, the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction).
+Here, we'll look at one of the tools in the Project Manager's toolbox, the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction), and observe how risk-centric it is.

 ## RAID Log

 Many project managers will be familiar with the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction).

-This is a set of four lists:
+It's simply four columns on a spreadsheet:

  - Risks
  - Actions